 Purity and Sky Colour

+In very dense pure molecular atmospheres the peak of the sky colour spectrum would be in the red part of the spectrum, but the curve would be very flat and the purity would be low, so the colour would be pale.
+Pure dense molecular atmospheres are rare on terrestrial worlds though; most have some particulates, haze or cloud, which can be expected to redden the colours considerably.
 Terrestrial worlds might therefore have cyan, green, yellow, or reddish skies rather than blue skies, even if they are around stars like our own sun.
 Earth is on the inner edge of the habitable zone within the solar system.
-A planet like Earth could maintain liquid water on the surface for some considerable distance further out, but the net result would be an atmosphere much richer in carbon dioxide: one or several bars of pressure, in fact.
-Unprotected or unmodified terragen vertebrates, such as humans, would not have a chance to observe this effect directly, since such high partial pressures of carbon dioxide would be fatal.
+An earth-like planet could maintain liquid water on the surface for some considerable distance further out, but the net result would be an atmosphere much richer in carbon dioxide: one or several bars of pressure, in fact, resulting in whitish or reddened skies depending on what sorts of dust and haze are present.
+Unprotected or unmodified Terragen vertebrates such as humans would not have a chance to observe this effect directly out of doors though since such high partial pressures of carbon dioxide would be fatal to them.

 Suspended Dust or Droplets

 Dust or droplets in the atmosphere have a very different effect.
 If they are more or less transparent, like water droplets, or if they have no particular colour themselves, then they simply scatter all wavelengths of light equally.
 This is called Mies scattering, and it is the reason that a sky full of fine water droplets is a paler blue than a dry sky.
 At the extreme, of course, the sky is white or grey (i.e. cloud covered).
 If the dust or liquid is coloured, the sky will take on that colour.